 You’re allowed to bike on the Wetlands Trail, which is about 1.6 miles and there is a bike trail that circles the park which is 2.2 miles.
 If you don’t bring your own, bikes are available for rent at the cafe.

-The suspension bridge is located off the Rapids Trail (near parking lot 3) and was built during the 1930’s by the Civilian Conservation Corps, which was a work relief program that was created by the United State government during the Great Depression.
+Located off the Rapids Trail (near parking lot 3), the Civilian Conservation Corps built the suspension bridge during the Great Depression.
 You can get some amazing views of the river from the suspension bridge but remember it does move so it can seem a little scary (at least it was to me!)

 The Hillsborough River. as it runs through the park, has some class II rapids.
 These are rare in Florida since it’s not a mountainous area, which is usually where class II rapids appear.
 The park since it sits on the river gives opportunities to be able to do a wide variety of water activities such canoeing, kayaking, fishing (with a state license) and even stand up paddle boarding.
 There are also calm portions of the river for those activities.
 The river is home to alligators, river otters and many native Floridian birds such as Great Blue Herons.

 There is a pool at the park and it’s open to day visitors and overnight campers.
 The pool is extremely large (1/2 acre) and there are lifeguards on duty.
-The cost to enter the pool for everyone is $4 per person and wristbands can be purchased at the pool cafe.
+Purchase entrance to the pool at the cafe.

-Pets are permitted in designated areas only and must be on a leash that is no longer than 6 feet.
+Pets can go in designated areas only and must be on a leash that is no longer than 6 feet.
 Please remember to clean up after your dog.

 Food & Restrooms